We all know microscopes are used for biological research and studying various organisms. You’ve probably held and used one in your science projects.

 How does a fluorescence microscope work?

-This more advanced type of microscope uses fluorescence and phosphorescence to examine the structure of samples thoroughly.
+This more advanced type of microscope uses fluorescence and phosphorescence to thoroughly examine the structure of samples.
 This microscope taps high-intensity light to produce an image to illuminate the sample under it.

-To make some important characteristics stand out and for easy identification of any anomalies, various stains are utilized in conjunction with the specimen.
+Various stains are utilized in conjunction with the specimen to make some important characteristics stand out and for easy identification of any anomalies.

 The process takes advantage of the light released by the stained substance that has absorbed either light or electromagnetic radiation.
 The light produced by the sample is then focused by the objective lens into the detector.
 They’re further separated from the other weaker fluorescence with the use of a spectral emission filter.